1) Purpose of the competition

 C) All submitted samples must bear an official brand label compliant with the laws of the country of origin or the country they were bottled in.

-D) The biggest eligible sample size is 1lt.
+D) The largest eligible sample size is 1 liter.

-E) Every brand sample participating in the contest must be from a single homogeneous batch of at least 500kg.
+E) Every brand sample participating in the contest must be from a single homogeneous batch of at least 500 kilograms.

-Once payment has been submitted, participants will receive entry confirmations, proof of payment and an invoice from the organizers.
+After the payment has been submitted, the participant will receive a receipt and an entry confirmation from the organizers.

-The entry form for each sample must be followed by the submission of a chemical analysis certificate issued by an accredited (ISO 17025 compliant) testing lab indicating free fatty acids, peroxides and absorption characteristics (Κ232nm, Κ270nm and ΔΚ) and dated no longer than 120 days prior to submission.
-The chemical analysis certificate must be submitted to the organizers within a reasonable amount of time from the date the entry is submitted and in all cases before or together with the samples being submitted.
+The entry form for each sample must be followed by the submission of a chemical analysis certificate issued by an accredited (ISO 17025 compliant) testing lab indicating free fatty acids, peroxides and absorption characteristics (Κ232nm, Κ270nm and DΚ) and dated no more than 120 days prior to submission.
+The chemical analysis certificate must be submitted to the organizers as soon as possible after the entry is submitted, and no later than the time and date when the samples are submitted.

 Α) QUANTITY BASED